Skip to main content

 Key Features:

-• Subducting Oceanic Slab: Located at the base of the diagram, this gray-shaded region represents the oceanic plate sinking beneath North America.
+• Subducting Oceanic Slab: Located at the base of the diagram, this region represents the oceanic plate sinking beneath North America.

 • Coast Range Fault: A significant fault separating the Great Valley Group from the Franciscan Complex, marking a major tectonic boundary.